posted byLaureate AestheticsJune 1, 2021

 If you have been looking into treatments for your dark spots, in this article, we are going to be discussing:

 So, who is more likely to get dark spots?
-Sun exposure, certain medications, pregnancy, certain skin conditions, diabetes, and liver disease all make someone more likely to develop dark spots, as succinctly outlined by this article .
+Sun exposure, certain medications, pregnancy, certain skin conditions, diabetes, and liver disease all make someone more likely to develop dark spots, as succinctly outlined by this article.

 Let’s further explore some of these causes.

 First, excessive sun exposure can lead to sunspots, which we often refer to as freckles.
-That is why some people develop freckles after spending a long day in the sun or at a tanning bed.
+That is why some people develop freckles after spending a long day in the sun or on a tanning bed.

 The development of sunspots is mainly genetic, as some people are genetically predisposed to sun sensitivity.